spatialstatisticsupna/unsupervised-semantic-analysis/README.md

 # unsupervised-semantic-analysis

-Code developed for the research work: "Large-scale unsupervised spatio-temporal semantic analysis of vast regions from satellite images sequences"
+Code developed for the research work:

+C. Echegoyen, A. Pérez, G. Santafé, U. Pérez-Goya and M.D Ugarte.
+Large-scale unsupervised spatio-temporal semantic analysis of vast regions from satellite images sequences.
+Statistics and Computing 34, 71 (2024).

-We provide some python notebooks with the experiments conducted in the paper.
+We provide python notebooks with the experiments conducted in the paper in the directory `experiments`.

 We share the models trained for the experiments of the paper in the directory `models`